trothr/xmitmsgx/Members.md

 * msglevel

-`msglevel` indicates a SYSLOG level for supplemental functions in the library.
+`msglevel` indicates a SYSLOG level for supplemental functions in the library (e.g. `msgprint()`).
-(e.g. `msgprint()`)

 A default of zero instructs `msgmake()` to use the message severity letter.
-Zero collides with SYSLOG "panic".
-This is intentional.
+Zero collides with SYSLOG "panic"; this is intentional.